martakisalex/git/git.md

 We see that the branch <font face="courier" style="color:coral">readme</font> is available remotely, but not on our local git.
 Lets check it out:

->git checkout readme
+>git checkout update-git

 And check if it is all up to date:

 >git pull

-Which branches fo we have now, and where are we working from?
+Which branches do we have now, and where are we working from?

 >git branch